Insurance Match for Self-Insured Employers

 Partnership with Employer Community Results in Child Support Program Success

-It's a fact: the partnership between employers and the child support community ensures millions of families consistently receive child support.
-Every day, employers submit information about newly hired employees, implement income withholding orders and enroll children in health insurance plans.
-In federal fiscal year 2010 employers withheld more than 67% of the child support collected and reported 47 million new hires.
+Fact: The partnership between employers and the child support community ensures millions of families consistently receive child support.
+Every day, employers submit information about newly hired employees, implement income withholding orders, and enroll children in health insurance plans.
+In federal fiscal year 2012, employers withheld more than 72 percent of the child support collected and reported 54 million new hires.

 Additional Opportunity for Employers to Help Families Receive Support: Insurance Match Program

 The federal Office of Child Support Enforcement (OCSE) encourages employers that are self-funded or self-insured for workers' compensation to participate in our insurance match program.
-In 2006, Congress passed legislation that authorizes OCSE to compare information concerning noncustodial parents owing past-due support with information maintained by insurers (or their agents) concerning insurance claims, settlements, awards and payments.
+In 2006, Congress passed legislation that authorizes OCSE to compare information concerning noncustodial parents owing past-due support with information maintained by insurers (or their agents) concerning insurance claims, settlements, awards, and payments.
 The legislation also includes a non-liability provision for insurers participating in the data match with OCSE.
 OCSE sends information resulting from the data matches to the state child support agencies responsible for collecting child support.
-As of October 2011, 24 of the 53 states and territories participating in OCSE's insurance match program reported nearly $8 million in child support collections.
+As of March 2014, over half of the states and territories participating in OCSE's insurance match program reported over $26 million in child support collections.

 How May Self-Insured Employers Participate in OCSE's Insurance Match Program?

-There are three options available to participate in the insurance match program:
+There are several options available to participate in the insurance match program including:

-Claims reported to the Insurance Services Office's (ISO) ClaimSearch Database
+Insurance Services Office's (ISO) Users of ClaimSearch database

 - Notify ISO that your company would like to participate in the OCSE insurance match program